susam/devil/README.md

 `C-a` require pressing both the modifier key and the modified key with the left hand fingers.
 I know many people remap both their <kbd>caps lock</kbd> and <kbd>enter</kbd> to behave like <kbd>ctrl</kbd>
 modifier key.
-While I think that's a fine solution, I was not willing to put up with the work required to make that work seamlessly across all the various operating systems I work on.
+While I think that is a fine solution, I was not willing to put up with the work required to make that work seamlessly across all the various operating systems I work on.